Ultimate-Drive/udrive-docs/QuickStart/README.md

 - Apple IIgs
 - Apple ///

-\* Features may be limited for certain models (DMA, Wifi speeds...)
+\* Features may be limited for certain models (DMA, Ethernet speeds...)

 ## Card Storage